 PNEK – Production Network for Electronic Art Norway is one of the main sponsors and partners for the FAEN three week long program, mainly contributing to the FAEN Symposium development and realization.
 PNEK is a network structure aiming to provide good production conditions for artists working with electronic and interdisciplinary art.

 BEK – Bergen Centre for Electronic Arts is an interdisciplinary centre for the development of art and new technology.
 We aim to extend the field of electronic art through collaboration, reflection and the sharing of knowledge.
+BEK is a partner for the FAEN Open Call.

-i/o/lab – Based in Stavanger, at Tou Scene – a former brewery transformed into a cultural house – i/o/lab has since 2001 promoted artistic projects that explore the interplay between new technology, science, bioart and social context. i/o/lab contributes as a resource through presentations, productions and as a partner in the field, both nationally and internationally.
+i/o/lab – Based in Stavanger, at Tou Scene – a former brewery transformed into a cultural house – i/o/lab has since 2001 promoted artistic projects that explore the interplay between new technology, science, bioart and social context. i/o/lab contributes as a resource through presentations, productions and as a partner in the field, both nationally and internationally. i/o/lab is a partner for the FAEN Open Call.

 Notam is a center for the development and innovative use of technology in music and the arts.
 The center is a resource for anyone who works with technology as an artistic tool, and is focused on sharing of knowledge and expertise.
+Notam is a parner for the FAEN Open Call.

 The book project “Elektronisk kunst i Norge” contributes to the FAEN program as a critical tool for research to explore the achievements in the field by Norwegian experimental artists.
 In collaboration with the project, FAEN aims to move closer to providing an overview of the history and the fields development.